 What You Need to Remember About Surface Roughness

-At the end of the day, surface roughness is a moot question if the chemical composition of that surface is not compatible with the adhesive.
-A surface must be chemically clean in order for adhesion to be successful.
-This is true no matter how well or carefully roughed up the surface is.
+At the end of the day, surface roughness is irrelevant if the surface's chemical composition is not compatible with the adhesive.
+A surface must be chemically clean for adhesion to be successful, no matter how well or carefully roughed up it is.